filecoin-project/FIPs/FRCs/frc-retrieval-checking-requirements.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->

-In order to make Filecoin a usable data storage offering, we need the content to be retrievable.
-It's difficult to improve what you don't measure, and therefore, we need to measure quality of retrieval service provided by each storage provider.
+To make Filecoin a usable data storage offering, we need the content to be retrievable.
+It's difficult to improve what you don't measure; therefore, we need to measure the quality of retrieval service provided by each storage provider.
 To allow 3rd-party networks like [Spark](https://filspark.com) to sample active deals from the on-chain activity and check whether the SP is serving retrievals for the stored content, we need SPs to meet the following requirements:

 1. Link on-chain MinerId and IPNI provider identity ([spec](#link-on-chain-minerid-and-ipni-provider-identity)).
 2. Provide retrieval service using the [IPFS Trustless HTTP Gateway protocol](https://specs.ipfs.tech/http-gateways/trustless-gateway/).